Loyalakpa

-Loyalakpa is a God in Sanamahism, the indigenous religion of Manipur.
+Loyalakpa (ꯂꯣꯌꯥꯔꯥꯛꯄ) is a God in Sanamahism, the indigenous religion of Manipur.
 He is best known for wrestling with Khoriphaba during the Lai Haraoba festival.
 He is the consort of goddess Thoudu Nungthel Leima.
 He is one of the ten kingly gods (or ten divine kings) in Meitei religion.

 Description

 Among the deities, Loyalakpa and Khoriphaba are the best wrestlers.
 The two powerful gods wrestled during the Lai Haraoba festival.

 Mythology

 When the divine polo match was played among the gods, Loyalakpa participated in the southern team.
 His team was led by God Thangjing while his opponent's team (northern team) was led by God Marjing.

 Cults and shrines

 The main deities assembled in the Lai Haraoba of the Phayeng are almost similar to those of the Sekmai.
 God Loyalakpa is one of these deities.

 God Loyalakpa and other deities including Panam Ningthou, Pureiromba and Koubru hold the special position of the Chakpa Haraoba (one of the 4 types of Lai Haraoba festival).